 16 producers attended spatial mapping training.
 28 producers attended Succession Planning training.

-Maintain a Facebook Group for organic beef producers to share knowledge and ask questions.
+Maintained a Facebook Group with over 500 members for organic beef producers to share knowledge and ask questions.

 0 lost time injuries in 2017/18.